jst-seminar-rostlab-tum/openeu-frontend/README.md

 Commit messages are also linted using husky and commitlint, so make sure to start each commit message with `feat:`, `fix:` or `docs:` depending on the type of work implemented in that commit.

-After you're done with your task, create a Pull Request and share it with your teammates, ask your team lead and/or TPL for a review.
+After you're done with your task, create a Pull Request and share it with your teammates, ask your team lead and TPL for a review.
 Use squash merge when the PR is approved.

 ### Project Structure